-What is Certificate of Origin (COO)?
+What is a Certificate of Origin (CO)?

 Are there any specific requirements for a certificate of origin?

-While many countries do not have specific requirements for a certificate of origin, other countries demand strict format and content third party certifications, and more.
-These forms are submitted to customs at the destination, as proof of country of origin.
+While many countries do not have specific requirements for a certificate of origin, other countries demand strict format and content, third-party certifications, and more.
+These forms are submitted to customs at the destination as proof of country of origin.
 This often results in preferential treatment, due to the Free Trade Agreement (FTA), which in this case, lowers the duties if the origin and destination companies partake in it.

-What is a Country of Origin
+What is a Country of Origin?

 Even if only part of the manufacturing or assembly takes place in a certain country, the product may be considered to be from that origin.
 For more information, read Rules of Origin.